When I first began wrapping my mind around moving from being a homeroom teacher to an interventionist, I had to first figure out the referral process.

 I basically asked all the same questions as on the paper form.

-Now that we teachers have told me what they want me to teach and to whom, it is time to get organized.
-Be sure to check back soon for tips about organizing intervention students and their data.
+Now that teachers have told me what they want me to teach and to whom, it is time to get organized.
+Check out part 3 for tips about organizing intervention students and their data.